veerakarri/swagger-ui/pages/paging.md

 }
 ```

-Inspection of this object can dictate how you should proceed.
-The basic logic should go like this:
+This object will dictate how to proceed:

 1. Check the `pagination` object for the key `hasNext`.
 If it is `false`, there are no more pages and you are at the end of the list.
 If it's `true`, proceed to step 2.
 2. Take the value of `pagination.nextToken` and make a request to that URL.
 The value will contain the full URL so do not append it to the request, just send a GET request to that URL.